bert2/FParsec.CSharp/README.md

 | `floatOfHexString` | `double DoubleOfHexString(string)` |
 | `float32ToHexString` | `string FloatToHexString(double)` |
 | `float32OfHexString` | `double FloatOfHexString(string)` |

+## Credits

+This library is based on the following works:

+* Obviously [FParsec](https://github.com/stephan-tolksdorf/fparsec), because FParsec.CSharp only _wraps_ FParsec and barely implements any logic on its own.
+FParsec is also where I nicked most of the XML documentation from.
+* [Pidgin](https://github.com/benjamin-hodgson/Pidgin) gave me the whole idea of thinking about a parser combinator API in C#.
+However, I'm not smart enough to build my own implementation and just wrapped FParsec instead.
+* The OPP's implicit operator implementation was stolen from [StackOverflow](https://stackoverflow.com/questions/29322892).
+* The NFA implementation was inspired by [Russ Cox' fantastic article on efficient regex matching](https://swtch.com/~rsc/regexp/regexp1.html).

 ## TODO